Cost of Living

 |Per Semester||Per Month|

 |National Health Insurance||5,000||1,000|

 Dokkyo University is situated in Soka City, Saitama Prefecture, which is about 30 minutes by train from central Tokyo.
-Given this, prices in Soka are relatively cheaper than those in central Tokyo.
+As such prices in Soka are relatively lower than those in central Tokyo.
 In addition, since you will be living in university housing at an affordable rent that includes utilities, you will be able to keep your living costs (e.g., food, clothing, and entertainment) lower than they would be if you were living in Tokyo.
 In Soka, you will find many supermarkets, discount stores, inexpensive restaurants, and clothing stores located near the university and your apartment.
-The neighboring city of Koshigaya also has one of the largest shopping malls in Japan, so you will be able to find anything you want.
+The neighboring city of Koshigaya also has one of the largest shopping malls in Japan, so you should be able to find everything you need.

-Dokkyodaigakumae Station, the nearest station to the university, is located two stops away from Yatsuka Station, where the university housing is located.
-A round-trip student commuter pass costs about 2,000 yen per month.
+Dokkyo daigaku-mae Station, the nearest station to the university, is located two stops away from Yatsuka Station, where the main university housing is located.
+A round-trip student commuter pass costs about 2,200 yen per month.

 International students with a student visa are allowed to work up to 28 hours per week (up to 40 hours during long holidays).

-Dokkyo University recommends that exchange students do not work unless they are confident in their ability to balance study with work since their top priority should be given to studying in Japan.
+Dokkyo University recommends that exchange students do not work unless they are confident in their ability to balance study with work since their top priority should be given to studying.

-You can download the "Application for Permission to Engage in Activity Other Than That Permitted under the Status of Residence Previously Granted" [for studetns] here
+You can download the "Application for Permission to Engage in Activity Other Than That Permitted under the Status of Residence Previously Granted" [for students] here.